Rise of Homo Superior, The

 The biopunk movement accelerated the cultural acceptance of germline engineering, which was developing in more and other ways than merely cosmetic, athletic, intellectual, or for clone farming.
 Various groups and states were also modifying newborns for various experimental extremes such as lifespans much longer than was generally attempted in mainstream efforts , weightlessness (for prolonged deep space habitation), and there were even for some years private and military programs that attempted to increase extrasensory perception and 'hard-wired' versions of mind-over-body techniques only accessible through years of discipline and learning in pre-scientific cultures - e.g. Tibetan monks, etc.).

-The post-biopunk generation were less interested in biofashion and simple experimentation, and more interested in furthering their own - and by implication, human - evolution.
+The 'Tweaks' The members of the post-biopunk generation were less interested in biofashion and simple experimentation, and more interested in furthering their own - and by implication, human - evolution.
 They began referring to themselves as Homo superior, although they did not represent a single genomic pattern, nor were they so different from baseline humans to make fertile offspring through interbreeding impossible (the conventional definition of the biological species).
 More commonly, they were called the Tweaks, an early biopunk term, for their enthusiasm of "tweaking" their genome and achieving the optimal geneprint.
 While some tweaks became wealthy through working for, and eventually running, megacorporations, and aggressively protected their patented geneprints, others, like the biopunks before them, were strongly anti-business and anti-patent, adopting the biopunk slogan "genomes want to be free" and exchanging DNA source-codes and phenotypic simulations, often via DNI.

 The development of the orbital colonies in the 22nd century c.e. excited great interest among some superiors, especially the SMIÂ²LEs (named after an equation by the late Industrial Age pharmocratic prophet Timothy Leary - Space Migration Intelligence squared Life Extension) who saw it as the new frontier and breaking free of the larval terrestrial existence.
 Other superiors saw the space frontier as a false hope, and worked instead to undermine government, religious, and mercantile interests and make the Earth into bio-technical utopia.